If it wasn’t for fructose then you wouldn’t be here on this planet.

 Have we all but forgotten the proverb that “an apple a day keeps the doctor away?”…

-Maybe after hundreds of years we just need to update the proverb to, an apple a day makes you obese and diabetic…
+Maybe after hundreds of years we just need to update the proverb to, an apple a day makes you obese or diabetic…

 Why Fructose is the Fruit of Life